Area: Upper School

 Mrs. Quesnel has a B.A. from the University of Vermont.
 She has been an educator in independent schools for over 20 years and has been at Fayetteville Academy since 2013.

-Mrs. Rathbone arrived in Fayetteville in May 2018 and is thrilled to be facilitating the brand-new STEAM program at Fayetteville Academy.
+Mrs. Rathbone arrived in Fayetteville in May 2018 and is thrilled to be facilitating the HLT SmartLab® at Fayetteville Academy for grades 6-12.
 She comes to us with a Master of Education in Educational Technology, a Bachelor of Arts in English & Creative Writing, has taught in three continents in various languages, and amongst other things is a master carpenter, a writer, and a painter.
 With twenty plus years in education and almost ten years in national and international sales, Mrs. Rathbone brings a plethora of experience to the world of Science, Technology, Engineering, Arts, and Mathematics.

 Mrs. Sappington holds a B.S. from Greensboro College and is EMT-B Certified.
 She has served the Academy for since 2005 and has been an educator since 2001.

 Ms. Sarver graduated magna cum laude from UNC-Greensboro with a Bachelor of Arts degree in Classical Studies with a concentration in Classical Language and Literature and a minor in Archaeology.
 She also received her Master of Arts degree in Classical Studies from the University of Iowa.
 She has served as a graduate teaching assistant at Iowa in Latin I and Latin II as well as in Rhetoric.
 Ms. Sarver also served in the University’s Speaking Center, where she worked on speaking skills and pronunciation with native speakers and ESL students